cap-js/cap-getting-started-tutorial/exercises/07_node_adding_authorization.md

 # Authorization and Authentication

 Authorization means restricting access to data by adding respective declarations to CDS models, which are then enforced in service implementations.
 Individual privileges are given by adding such declarations.
-While, authorization verifies the user's identity and the presented claims such as granted roles and tenant membership.
+Authentication verifies the user's identity and the presented claims such as granted roles and tenant membership.

 ## Prepare User Authentication and Authorization (XSUAA) Setup